By the author of Be Ready for Anything and the course Bloom Where You’re Planted

 First things first, it’s essential to keep abreast of the news.
 Sign up here for my daily newsletter – I’ll let you know what I know, the moment I know it.
+Then, check out our on-demand webinar with former Army NBC Specialist Chuck Hudson.

 Would a nuclear attack kill us all or cause a global nuclear winter?